-A screening health risk assessment shall be conducted if the approval or residential uses occurs subsequent to approval of the commercial area within the Placer Vineyard Specific Plan area and that commercial area allows for industrial land uses.
-If the screening analysis shows potential significant health risks, then a more detailed health risk assessment should be conducted.
 If significant acute, chronic, or carcinogenic health risks are predicted, then measures shall be identified that reduce all health risks to less than significant levels.
 Such analysis and mitigation may include:

-- Land use and site design requirements including building setbacks and building orientation. - Consideration of the distance between industrial uses (emissions) and the location of potential sensitive receptors and implementation of setbacks to maximize distance. - Application of scrubbers or other modifications to industrial uses to further reduce emissions. - Limitations on outdoor use in non-residential areas used by sensitive receptors.
+- Land use and site design requirements including building setbacks and building orientation. - Consideration of the distance between industrial uses (emissions) and the location of potential sensitive receptors and implementation of setbacks to maximize distance. - Application of scrubbers or other modifications to uses to further reduce emissions.